Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Example 1. IRL for sequential hypothesis testing (SHT)

 \section{Example 1.
 IRL for sequential hypothesis testing (SHT)}

 We now discuss our first example of IRL for an optimal Bayesian stopping time problem, namely, {\em inverse} Sequential Hypothesis Testing (SHT).
 Our main result below (Theorem~\ref{thrm:classic_SHT}) specifies a necessary and sufficient condition for IRL in SHT. \blue{The SHT problem is a special case of the optimal Bayesian stopping problem discussed in Sec.\,\ref{sec:optimal_stopping_time} since the continue cost $\runcostinst_\timeinst$~\eqref{eqn:IRL_tuple_stop} is a constant for all time $\timeinst$ in the SHT problem.
-For our IRL task, the continue cost can be chosen as $1$ WLOG.
-This additional structure implies that the inverse leaner can reconstruct the SHT misclassification costs by solving a linear feasibility problem.}
+For our IRL task, the continue cost can be chosen as $1$ WLOG. }